2025–26 Oregon State Beavers men's basketball team

-The 2025–26 Oregon State Beavers men's basketball team represents Oregon State University during the 2025–26 NCAA Division I men's basketball season.
-The Beavers, led by twelve-year head coach Wayne Tinkle, play their home games at Gill Coliseum in Corvallis, Oregon as a member of the West Coast Conference.
-This will mark the second and final year of Oregon State's affiliate membership with the West Coast Conference before transitioning back to the reformed Pac-12 Conference on July 1, 2026.
+The 2025–26 Oregon State Beavers men's basketball team represented Oregon State University during the 2025–26 NCAA Division I men's basketball season.
+The Beavers, led by twelfth- and final-year head coach Wayne Tinkle, played their home games at Gill Coliseum in Corvallis, Oregon as a member of the West Coast Conference.
+This marked the second and final year of Oregon State's affiliate membership with the West Coast Conference before transitioning back to the reformed Pac-12 Conference on July 1, 2026.

+On February 26, the school announced that Tinkle would not be retained for the 2026–27 season.
+He was given the option to coach the rest of the season, and chose to do so.

 Previous season

 The Beavers finished the 2025-26 season 20–13, 10–8 in WCC play to finish fifth in the conference.
-As the 5-seed in the WCC Tournament they were defeated by 9-seed Pepperdine 73–77 in the Third Round.
-The Beavers were invited to participate in the inaugural College Basketball Crown where they were defeated in the First Round by UCF 75–76 to end their season.
+As the 5-seed in the WCC Tournament, they were defeated by 9-seed Pepperdine 73–77 in the third round.
+The Beavers were invited to participate in the inaugural College Basketball Crown, where they were defeated in the first round by UCF 75–76 to end their season.